valerijaspasojevic/jekyll-compress-images/README.md

   - jekyll-compress-images
 ```

-Run `bundle install` in your locale folder
+Run `bundle install` in your project folder

 # Configuration